 Outdoorsy kids don’t mind getting their hands dirty.
-They’ll play in mud, study worms, and notice the little fascinating things that are often invisible to us grown ups.
+They’ll play in the mud, study worms, and notice the little fascinating things that are often invisible to us grown-ups.
 So what do you buy a kid that’s happy to play with dirt?
 We try to answer that here with our list of the top 100 gifts for outdoorsy kids!

 We searched high and low to bring you 100 ideas for gifts for outdoorsy kids and hope you find that perfect item for your wild child!
 Browse the full list, or click through to the following categories: